 Pastoral care is an essential part of our school ethos and all members of staff play an active part in our pupils’ wellbeing.

-As a family run school we are committed to providing a happy and secure environment where children and staff work together in an atmosphere of trust and respect.
+We are committed to providing a happy and secure environment where children and staff work together in an atmosphere of trust and respect.
 It is only in this type of environment that we feel children can truly thrive and achieve their best, whilst also learning to be tolerant, courteous and caring to others.

 Our highly experienced form teachers are the first port of call for any child and have day-to-day responsibility for overseeing all pupils’ academic and pastoral care.
 They will take particular interest in the work and activities of the children in their form both inside and outside the classroom.
 The form teachers are supported by a pastoral care committee who meet regularly to discuss matters throughout the school and to focus on any individuals who have been brought to their attention.